alvaroof/text-predictor-project/README.md

 - [tidytext]
 - [tm]

-And more similear data resources:
+And additional similar data resources:

 - [A few more corpora]